numpy/numpy/doc/source/user/whatisnumpy.rst

   create a new array and delete the original.

-- The elements in a NumPy array are all required to be of the same data type, and thus will be the same size in memory.
-The exception: one can have arrays of (Python, including NumPy) objects, thereby allowing for arrays of different sized elements.
+- The elements in a NumPy array are all required to be of the same data type and thus will be the same size in memory.
+The exception: one can have arrays of (Python, including NumPy) objects, thereby allowing for arrays of different-sized elements.

 - NumPy arrays facilitate advanced mathematical and other types of operations on large numbers of data.
 Typically, such operations are